D-I-Projects/minecraft-profiler/README.md

 # minecraft-profiler
-A Programm where you can easily manage you different mod loader profiles!
+A Programm where you can easily manage you different mod profiles!